I3DM: Implicit 3D-aware Memory Retrieval and Injection for Consistent Video Scene Generation: Experiments

 \section{Experiments}

 In this section, we first detail the experimental setup of \textbf{I3DM} (Sec.~\ref{sec:setup}).
 We then compare our approach with state-of-the-art camera-controlled video generation methods (Sec.~\ref{sec:comp}).
-Furthermore, we perform ablation studies to validate the effectiveness of our memory retrieval strategy and memory injection mechanism (Sec.~\ref{sec:ab}).
-Additional experiments are provided in our supplementary material.
+Furthermore, we perform ablation studies to validate the effectiveness of our memory retrieval and injection strategies (Sec.~\ref{sec:ab}).
+More experiments are provided in our Appendix.